innodev-au/innodev-appianfunctions-markupgen/README.md

 - `MarkupGen_xml_toText` Converts an XML element to text.
 - `MarkupGen_xml_newTextPart` (Less common): Creates a new element for text.
 - `MarkupGen_xml_newRawPart`  (Less common): Creates a new element with raw XML.

+## Installing

+- For Appian cloud instances, look for the plugin in the Plugins section of the Administrative console.
+- For local Appian installations, add the JAR to the plugins folder of the Appian server.

+## Compiling

+Use the Maven project in your IDE.
+In order for the project to compile, you will need to copy Appian JAR files to the internalRepoOnly folder.
+You will also need to edit the POM.xml file to set the right Appian compile version to properly reference the Appian files.